aerospike/aerospike-client-nodejs/README.md

 <a name="Prerequisites"></a>
 ## Prerequisites

-The aerospike package supports Node.js v0.12.x, v4.2.x (LTS) and v5.x as well
+The aerospike package supports Node.js v4.x (LTS), v6.x (LTS) and v8.x.
+To
-as io.js.
-To download and install the latest stable version of Node.js, visit [nodejs.org](http://nodejs.org/) or use the version that comes bundled with your operating system.
+download and install the latest stable version of Node.js, visit [nodejs.org](http://nodejs.org/) or use the version that comes bundled with your operating system.

-The Aerospike package includes a native addon. `gcc`/`g++` v4.8 or newer or `clang`/`clang++` v3.4 or newer are required to build the addon with Node.js v4.x/v5.x.
+The Aerospike package includes a native addon. `gcc`/`g++` v4.8 or newer or `clang`/`clang++` v3.4 or newer are required to build the addon.

 The Aerospike addon depends on the Aerospike C client library, which gets downloaded during package installation.
 Either the cURL or Wget command line tool